TrellixVulnTeam/cp3402-2022-1-site-team02_9S4G/site.md

 ## Site Overview

-To allow for ease of future modification of this wordpress site, the following overview will attempt to outline the site's layout, logic, widgets, and other features.
-The site itself is comprised of pages and posts, each allowing for different kinds of customisation.
+To allow for ease of future modification of this Wordpress site, the following overview will attempt to outline the site's layout, logic, widgets, and other features.
+The site itself is composed of pages and posts, each allowing for different kinds of customisation.
 The following main sections (PAGES) and their subsequent posts and features are listed here:

 ### Pages

 1. **HOME**: The home page is the landing page of your website.
 It is where new viewers will come by default.
-The current home page contains a welcome message and image (added as a BLOCK text/image combination), and the button isnide this BLOCK is linked to your
+The current home page contains a welcome message and image (added as a BLOCK text/image combination), and the button inside this BLOCK is linked to your
-SIGN-UP page, and can be relinked as needed via the wordpress editor.
+SIGN-UP page, and can be relinked as needed via the Wordpress editor.
 The image is pulled from the NexGen gallery plugin and can be changed from there.
 The home page, as with most other PAGES, contain the various sidebar PLUGINS that provide some custom features to the site.
 2. **EVENTS**: The events page comes from a specific plugin, "The Events Calendar", and shows a full-sized monthly calendar listing whatever events you have currently created with a clilckable link should users require more information.
 The actual events can be added and editing inside the plugin itself.